hpc-carpentry/old-hpc-workflows/_episodes/08-cluster.md

 - "Understand the Snakemake cluster job submission workflow."
 keypoints:
 - "Snakemake generates and submits its own batch scripts for your scheduler."
-- "`localrules` defines rules that are executed on the Snakemake headnode."
+- "`localrules` defines rules that are executed locally, and never submitted to a cluster."
 - "`$PATH` must be passed to Snakemake rules."
 - "`nohup <command> &` prevents `<command>` from exiting when you log off."
 ---